 The key is to harness the same creativity and inspiration that built Facebook and other tech giants to build the regulatory systems of the digital age, rewarding for-profit and nonprofit innovators who can come up with better regulatory tools.

 I call this “super-regulation.”
 It’s “super” because it elevates governments out of the business of legislating the ground-level details and into the business of making sure that a new competitive market of private regulators operates in the public interest.

 Think about the task of regulating new gig-based e-companies like Uber.
 Governments want to ensure the safety of all those who use the service and fairness for those who work for it.
 But under our current approaches to regulation, that requires a whole slew of regulatory standards covering labor rights to data security to vehicle safety standards.
 These are standards that morph from country to country, creating terrific headaches for innovators, and terrific failures for users and workers.

-This shift toward a bigger role for private companies in the design of regulatory schemes is already underway, spurred by the twin pressures of globalization and digitization.
 These private regulators, if they are competing, will be incentivized to invest in inventing better ways to achieve those results.
 In the case of on-demand driving services like Uber, this might see regulators investing in machine learning technology to better anticipate accident risks, or technology delivered across a driver’s phone to monitor speed or other driving behaviours directly.
 Cheap online dispute resolution mechanisms, perhaps linked to blockchain, could be employed to ensure drivers are paid as promised.

 This shift toward a bigger role for private companies and organizations in the design of regulatory schemes is already underway, spurred by the twin pressures of globalization and digitization—both of which leave great gaps in traditional and nation state-based regulation.